moonline/UW.Olivos-Roche/Paper.rst

    * - Gobernador Manuel Ugarte St.
      - Carlos Villate St.
      - Antonio Malaver St.
-   * - * lines 333 and 434 from Panamericana in direction of Maipú Avenue
+   * - * lines 333 and 434 from Panamericana in direction of Maipú Ave.
-     - * lines 333 and 434 from Maipu in direction of Panamericana
+     - * lines 333 and 434 from Maipú Ave. in direction of Panamericana
        * line 184 from station Dr. Cetrangolo / south-east in direction Panamericana
      - * line 184 from Panamericana in direction station Dr. Cetrangolo / south-east